repmgr node rejoin — rejoin a dormant (stopped) node to the replication cluster

 is a standby which has been "promoted" by removing recovery.conf

-(PostgreSQL 12 and later: standby.signal
+(PostgreSQL 12 and later: standby.signal) and restarting it.

 In this case there will be no information about the point the rejoin target diverged